Does Hot Shower or Warm Bath Before Bed Help To Sleep Better?

 Woman relaxing in a bathtub

-So what is it about a hot bath or shower that relaxes you even in the summers?
+So, what is it about a hot bath or shower that relaxes you even in the summer?
 The answer lies in the circadian rhythm of your body temperature.
 The same circadian rhythm that regulates your internal body clock also controls your core body temperature.

 Is it okay to take a cold shower at night?

-While cold showers might be good for immunity and for improving blood circulation, it tends to make you feel more awake and alert.
-It might be the best thing to get you out of your lethargy but not a good idea for a good night's sleep.
+While cold showers might be good for immunity and for improving blood circulation, they tend to make you feel more awake and alert.
+It might be the best thing to get you out of your lethargy, but it's not a good idea for a good night's sleep.

 Portrait of a young beautiful woman cleaning her face with fresh cold water